LeonardoAlchieri/LeonardoAlchieri.github.io/projects.md

 		</header>
 		<p>Put together web scraping, distributed cloud computing and cool visualizations: that's what this project is all about.</p>
         <p>
         Give a look at the repo, a paper about it and our cool visualization.
+I also leave the handbook we presented to repeat the project: it should give an idea of the complexity of our endeavour.
         </p>
         <ul class="actions">
           <li><a href="https://github.com/LeonardoAlchieri/How-Tube-Popular" class="button">Github</a></li>
           <li><a href="assets/downloads/How_Tube_Popular.pdf" class="button">Paper</a></li>
           <li><a href="https://public.tableau.com/profile/leonardo4521#!/vizhome/HowTUBEGreat/START" class="button">Interactive Visualization</a></li>
+					<li><a href="assets/downloads/HANDBOOK_Data_Man.pdf" class="button">Handbook</a></li>
 				</ul>
 	</div>
 </section>